iWriteGigs

 B is a catecholamine neurotransmitter.

-C has an excitatory effect on pathways that mediate sensations.
+C has an inhibitory effect on pathways that are involved in the control of muscles.

 Question #49